SaaS Spend Will Continue To Grow: The Time To Start Managing It Is Now

 How to start your SaaS spend management journey

 Keeping on top of SaaS spend management is a team effort.
-It is imperative that IT decision-makers, heads of procurement and CFOs keep track of the licenses and subscriptions in use across their business.
-Having complete visibility over the licenses you use also gives you stronger bargaining power when negotiating deals with SaaS providers.
-So there are extra financial benefits to be made in future arrangements too.
+It’s important for IT decision-makers, heads of procurement, and CFOs to keep track of the licenses and subscriptions in use across their business.
+That starts with illuminating Shadow IT.
+Once you’re able to clearly visualize your spend in one central location, it quickly streamlines collaboration.
+Plus, having complete visibility over your licenses also gives you stronger bargaining power when negotiating deals with SaaS providers.

 The benefits start stacking up once you start better understanding your SaaS stack, but the first step is starting even when it feels impossible.